Bunkhouse Studios Membership Guidelines

 Tools

 Please bring your own tools to the studio.
 We do have a few items for general use.
 If you do not already own tools you may purchase them online or at the studio.
 We stock beginners tool kits for $15 which includes basic tools and one sponge.
-Please bring your own apron and rags - if you use studio ones please put in the dirty rag hamper when finished.
+Please bring your own apron and rags - if you use studio ones please put them in the dirty rag hamper when finished.

 Clay